 The Sustainable Finance Package issued today by the European Commission is impressive in its scope and ambition.
 The headline Strategy includes important measures for integrating sustainability into private sector finance, into prudential regulation and into Europe’s diplomatic priorities.
 The Commission’s strong intention to work within international fora to secure financial system reforms is an important step reflecting the international prominence of these issues.

-It will be important that the Strategy’s actions are taken forward in a way that supports Europe’s commitment to climate neutrality and the Paris Agreement, despite recent tensions between Member States over the role of gas and nuclear power.
+It will be important that the Strategy’s actions move forward in a way that supports Europe’s commitment to climate neutrality and the Paris Agreement, despite recent tensions between Member States over the role of gas and nuclear power.
 The IEA has said that gas demand will need to peak by 2025 globally to stay within 1.5 degrees warming – meaning that most gas infrastructure built today would quickly face declining utilisation.
-Since the taxonomy will be linked to several other policies (e.g. Green Bond Standards) and highly visible internationally, the Commission must ensure its environmental integrity.
+Since the taxonomy will link to several other policies (e.g. Green Bond Standards) and be highly visible internationally, the Commission must ensure its environmental integrity.

-Some outstanding elements of Green Deal finance were missing from today’s package and must be added in the future.
+Some outstanding elements of Green Deal finance were missing from today’s Sustainable Finance Package and must be added in the future.
 Open questions include how the EU will apply sustainable finance tools to its own financial decisions and investments, and how social issues (e.g. human rights or just transition) will be integrated into public and private finance decisions.

 Kate Levick, Associate Director, Sustainable Finance Programme said:

 “E3G warmly welcomes today’s package of measures which demonstrates a broad and systemic vision of financial reform for sustainability.
 The Commission’s proposed actions for private finance, system risk and international leadership all demonstrate high ambition.
 To support Europe’s climate neutrality goal these reforms must remain informed by science and should be applied to public finance.”